K4viyamato/employee-management-system/README.md

 ## **NOTE**
 - This system does not include password hashing.
 It's a basic Employee Management System that allows for managing employees' information within departments and designations.

-* This project was developed for educational purposes to demonstrate JavaFX, MySQL integration, and basic CRUD (Create, Read, Update, Delete) functionalities in an Employee Management System.